Amirka-Kh/researchNiamti/THESIS.md

 According to the study, several essential practices have been identified as enhancing DevX in ways that positively affect productivity.
 These include minimizing interruptions, improving team collaboration, and ensuring a stable, supportive technical environment.
 For productivity evaluation, understanding the status of these DevX factors is crucial.
 Low indicators in DevX metrics may suggest the need to implement specific DevX practices, which can enhance team satisfaction, reduce inefficiencies, and ultimately boost overall productivity.

-From Razzaq et al.'s work, we extracted and classified a list of measurable DevX metrics, organizing them by applicability and ease of collection.
-The table below presents these metrics and their categorization, providing a structured approach to incorporate DevX factors into our productivity measurement framework.
-In cases where specific DevX metrics fall below expectations, targeted DevX practices can be employed to address gaps, thereby aligning DevX with productivity goals in a data-driven way.
+From the work of Razzaq et al. we extracted and categorized a list of measurable DevX metrics, organizing them by applicability and ease of collection.
+These metrics, and their categorization, provide a structured approach to incorporating DevX factors into our performance measurement framework.
+In cases where specific DevX metrics do not meet expectations, targeted DevX practices can be used to address the deficiencies, thereby aligning DevX with data-driven performance goals.[26]

+Translated with www.DeepL.com/Translator (free version)

 #### Issues in Project Estimation

 Project estimation is a complex process prone to significant errors.
 Many organizations depend on data that may be outdated or poorly aligned with the context of the current project.
 For example, relying on historical data or static tools like Gantt charts can lead to inaccurate assessments, especially when the new project significantly differs from previous ones.
 Models that utilize methods such as story points or task count statistics offer some predictive capabilities regarding project volume and complexity.
 However, these approaches often fail when the underlying data is misaligned with the unique requirements of the project.
 Improving the estimation process demands careful adaptation to specific project contexts rather than a one-size-fits-all methodology.
 [22]

 Another popular method, COCOMO 2, provides a more structured approach to project estimation but comes with its own set of limitations.
 Specifically, COCOMO 2 struggles with accurately reflecting team dynamics, work culture, and atmosphere.
 It also uses a broad set of parameters, some of which may be unclear or difficult to quantify.
 The rigid structure of models like COCOMO 2 can lead to inaccuracies, particularly in cases where human factors like satisfaction and team cohesion play significant roles in project outcomes.
+[36]

 Techniques for estimating efforts are divided into non-algorithmic and algorithmic, only some of each group are described above.
 For example, the methods using story points as an indicator are based on expert assessment and are non-algorithmic, in turn COCOMO 2 is based on a clear algorithm with mathematical equations requiring specific quantitative data and coefficients.
 [5, 22]